Loughton03/Threat-Hunt-Report-Unauthorized-TOR-Usage/README.md

 ---

-### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections
+### 4. Tor Network Connectivity Established

-Searched for any indication the TOR browser was used to establish a connection using any of the known TOR ports.
-At `2024-11-08T22:18:01.1246358Z`, an employee on the "threat-hunt-lab" device successfully established a connection to the remote IP address `176.198.159.33` on port `9001`.
-The connection was initiated by the process `tor.exe`, located in the folder `c:\users\employee\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
-There were a couple of other connections to sites over port `443`.
+After confirming execution, I shifted focus to DeviceNetworkEvents to determine whether the browser was actually used to communicate externally.

+At 2026-01-21 13:39:06, I identified a successful outbound connection initiated by tor.exe to the remote IP 217.160.114.102 over port 9001, a port commonly associated with Tor relays.

+This was a critical finding, as it confirmed active participation in the Tor network rather than just local application activity.

 **Query used to locate events:**